andrewyatesg/andrewyatesg.github.io-old/_pages/cv.md

 *June – October 2019*
 * Simulated ‘noise-resilient quantum circuits’ which are ‘Markovian’ and ‘locally rapidly mixing’.
 Created methods to diagnose and catalogue circuits with these properties.
 Found tensor network descriptions of the same phenomena which provided elegant analytic tools.
 *January 2020 – present*
-* Mentors undergrads in Peter McMahon’s group who are working on two projects.
-First, to use quantum chaos theory to diagnose ‘vanishing gradient’ problems (e.g., barren plateaus) in machine learning.
-Second, to mitigate training noise on quantum devices performing machine learning tasks by applying classical transfer learning theory techniques.
+* Mentors undergrads in Peter McMahon’s group who are working on quantum machine learning projects.

 Service and Leadership
 ======